Asian shares up after Wall St closes best quarter since 1998 | WTOP

 Beyond the coronavirus, analysts also point to the upcoming U.S. elections and other risks that could upset markets.
 If Democrats sweep Congress and the White House, which many investors see as at least possible, it could mean higher tax rates, which could weaken corporate profits.

+The quarter featured steady gains in technology stocks, which climbed 27.6%, second only to the consumer discretionary sector’s 30.2% gain.
+Airlines and cruise operators traded wildly after being battered for much of the first quarter.

+Apple, once again the most valuable company in the S&P 500, gained 43.5% for the second quarter, American Airlines climbed 7.2% for the quarter, while Royal Caribbean Cruises vaulted 56.4%.
+Still, they each remain down nearly 60% for the year.

-Benchmark U.S. crude gained 90 cents to $40.17 a barrel.
+Benchmark U.S. crude lost 56 cents to $39.83 a barrel.
 It slid 43 cents to $39.27 a barrel on Tuesday, still nearly double where it was at the end of the first quarter.
-Brent crude rose 90 cents to $42.17 a barrel.
+Brent crude fell 56 cents to $41.15 a barrel.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.